fossasia/eventyay-tickets/doc/install/simple_docker.rst

 Next steps
 ----------

-Yay, you are done!
+Yay, you made it!
 You should now be able to reach pretalx at https://<yourdomain>/orga/ and log in as your newly created superuser.
 Set up an event, configure it as needed, and publish your CfP!

 Updates
 -------

-.. warning:: While we try hard not to break things, **please perform a backup before every upgrade**.
+.. warning:: While we try hard not to break anything, **please perform a backup before every upgrade**.

-Updates are fairly simple, but require at least a short downtime:
+Updates are as simple as we could make them, but require at least a short downtime:

 * Rebuild the docker image (git pull, then repeat the command from above)
 * ``systemctl restart pretalx.service``

-Restarting the service can take a few seconds, especially if the update requires changes to the database.
+Restarting the service can take up to a minute (or more if the update requires changes to the database and your database is large).

 .. _Docker: https://docs.docker.com/engine/installation/linux/debian/
 .. _Postfix: https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-as-a-send-only-smtp-server-on-ubuntu-16-04